-The resulting guidance will identify the human rights issues relevant to all RSPO members.
-Details on requirements to protect the rights of HRDs, complainants, whistleblowers and community spokespersons, are set out in the RSPO Policy on the Protection of Human Rights Defenders, Whistle-blowers, Complainants and Community Spokespersons.
+The resulting guide will identify the relevant issues on human rights to all RSPO members.
+Details on requirements to protect the rights of HRDs, including complainants, whistleblowers and community spokespersons, are set out in the RSPO Policy on the Protection of Human Rights Defenders, Whistleblowers, Complainants and Community Spokespersons.

 4.2 4.2.1.
-The unit of certification should establish dispute resolution procedures through consensual open agreements with the relevant affected parties, respecting the anonymity of human rights defenders, informants, complainants, and community spokespersons when necessary.
-See section 2.3 of the RSPO Policy on the Protection of Human Rights Defenders.
-Whistleblowers, Complainants and Community Spokespersons (2018).
+The unit of certification should be should establish the dispute resolution mechanisms procedures through open agreements agreed with the relevant affected parties, respecting anonymity to avoid negative consequences derived from the process.

-Dispute resolution procedures should include components established by the RSPO (e.g. response times, legal counsel, communication with interested and potentially affected parties).
+The dispute resolution procedure should contain what is established by the RSPO (for example: response times, legal advice, communicated to interested parties (potentially affected).

-The resolution of disputes should be carried out through peaceful and non-violent means that promote people's dignity and respect for human rights.
+The resolution of disputes must be carried out through peaceful and non-violent means that promote the dignity of people and respect for human rights.
+Violence and threats have no place in the process.

 4.2.2.
 4.2.3.
-Regarding the dissemination of complaints and claims handling systems, appropriate means should be considered to facilitate its comprehension, including for illiterate people.
+Regarding the disclosure of the complaints and claims handling system, appropriate means should be considered to facilitate its understanding, even for illiterate people.
+This system should be updated to assess its effectiveness.

-The unit of certification should identify different mechanisms for receiving complaints (e.g. removable boxes, complaint notebook, email, etc.).
+The Unit of Certification should identify different mechanisms for receiving complaints (mobile mailboxes, complaint notebook, email, etc.).